 Based on the opinion from the Company's outside law firm, advice from its outside tax advisors, and the Company's best estimate of a probable outcome, the Company has adequately provided for the payment of any assessment in its consolidated financial statements.
-The Company believes it has strong defenses to the DOR's notice of assessment and intends to defend this matter.
-There can be no assurance that this matter will be resolved in the Company's favor or that the Company will not ultimately be required to make a substantial payment to the Georgia DOR.
+The Company believes it has strong defenses to the remaining tax liability set forth above and intends to continue to defend this matter.
+There can be no assurance that this matter will be resolved in the Company's favor or that the Company will not ultimately be required to make a substantial payment to the DOR.
 The Company understands that litigating and defending the matter in Georgia could be expensive and time-consuming and result in substantial management distraction.
 If the matter were to be resolved in a manner adverse to the Company, it could have a material adverse effect on the Company's consolidated results of operations and financial position.